 - Funny, sweet-smelling breath or blurred vision

 - The baby is very tired and/or fussy

 - Diaper rashes and yeast infections that won’t go away

 I really hope there is nothing to be concerned about.
-Wish you good luck!
+I wish you good luck!

 More On Babies And Frequent Urination